-My audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Housing Authority of the City of Lake Charles' basic financial statements.
-The accompanying Statement of Certification of Actual Modernization Cost, page 39, Financial Data Schedule, pages 40-43, the Schedule of Compensation, Benefits and Other Payments to the CEO, page 44, and the Schedule of Expenditures of Federal- Awards, page 50, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, pages \\\\\\ are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Housing Authority of the City of Lake Charles' basic financial statements.
+The accompanying Statement of Certification of Actual Modernization Cost, page 39, Financial Data Schedule, pages 40-43, the Schedule of Compensation, Benefits and Other Payments to the CEO, page 44, and the Schedule of Expenditures of Federal· Awards, page 50, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.